Lucy’s Favorite New Zealand Elopement Locations

-This guide is a starting point to finding the perfect New Zealand Elopement locations for you.
-The information here is from my first hand experience on the islands.
+This guide is a starting point for finding the perfect New Zealand Elopement locations for you.
+The information here is from my first-hand experience on the islands.
 You can start to get a sense of the majesty and diverse landscapes that are available.
 At the bottom, you’ll find two sample timelines for elopements on each island.
 If you’re just starting to dream of a New Zealand elopement, take the next step and get in touch to see my interactive map.
 Here you can explore the locations used in this guide, and click on each one to see details and exact locations.
 You will be spoiled for choice anywhere!

 New Zealand North Island

 The South Island of New Zealand gets a lot of hype.
 But the North Island is spectacular too!
 There are so many great New Zealand elopement locations tucked in the North Island.
 There are spectacular waterfalls; beaches, cliffs, and seaside caves; volcanic steam vents and boiling mud; epic hikes to mountain peaks, and more.
 The Waitakere range of mountains just west of Auckland is a treasure trove of beauty close to the city.
 The black sand beaches of Piha and Huia are graced with amazing sunsets.
 East of Auckland, the Coromandel peninsula is a vacation destination for many locals.
 And the infamous Cathedral Cove is found here.
 Inland, Lake Taupo is the central point for hikes in the redwood forests, the blue and green geothermal pools, and the bizarre boiling mud pools of Waiotapu.